World's First Glow in the Dark Ice Cream Invented

 They’ve re-invented ice cream in every which way from creating savory olive oil flavors to bringing back old-fashioned soda fountains/ice cream parlors, so why not make your favorite frozen treat glow in the dark?

-“I'm a bit of a geek and I'm always looking into advances in the world of science and tech,” said Henry, who is a known ice cream inventor and experimenter.
+“I'm a bit of a geek and I'm always looking into advances in the world of science and tech,” said Francis, who is a known ice cream inventor and experimenter.
 “I stumbled upon the world of bio-luminescence and I was hooked, it seemed like a natural next step to try and make a glow in the dark ice cream.”

 The ice cream will be available for sale in about a year once they company has perfected the luminary recipe and made it safe for consumption.